The Invention of the Gas Mask: A History of Protection Against Invisible Threats

 Q: How effective are modern gas masks?

 A: The effectiveness of modern gas masks varies depending on the design, the type of filter used, and the specific hazards being addressed.
-However, high-quality modern gas masks offer a high degree of protection against a wide range of chemical, biological, and radiological agents.
+Still, high-quality modern gas masks offer a high degree of protection against a wide range of chemical, biological, and radiological agents.
 Regular maintenance and proper fit are critical for ensuring optimal effectiveness.

 Q: Are gas masks suitable for everyday use?